cepdnaclk/e20-co225-Mentormate/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: e20-co225-Mentormate
+repository-name: e20-co227-Mentormate
-title: Mentor-mate
+title: Mentormate
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

 # Project Title
-Mentor-mate
+Mentormate
 ---

 <!--